flowground/amazonaws-com-athena-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetQueryExecution
-### Returns information about a single execution of a query if you have access to the workgroup in which the query ran.
-Each time a query executes, information about the query execution is saved with a unique ID.
+> Returns information about a single execution of a query if you have access to the workgroup in which the query ran.
+Each time a query executes, information about the query execution is saved with a unique ID.<br/>

 #### Input Parameters
 * `Action` - _required_